rukykf/devops-nanodegree-capstone/README.md

 - installing ansible and its python dependencies
 - adding my jenkins user to sudoers to make it easy to run the ansible playbooks without configuring a build agent (not the best idea, but it works :)

-## ILLUSTRATING THE ROLLING UPDATE
+## Illustrating the rolling update
 While I have included screenshots of the site before the rolling update and after the rolling update, I felt screenshots were inadequate to illustrate what was actually happening on the kubernetes pods during the update.